nlarios/preference-manager/README.md

   * API
   * UseCase (Application)
   * Domain
   * Infrastructure
-Ass the Clean architecture suggests alla layers have access to Domain and Domain only to itself.
+As the Clean architecture suggests alla layers have access to Domain and Domain only to itself.
 Infrastructure contains all the external services such as the DB and cache Connection so is decoupled from rest of the service.
 * Multiple preferences can apply to multiple solutions.
 This is making the domain more complex but is a more realistic scenario.
 * Preference configurations are stored in a single table (preference) and belong in the same domain model.